OVERVIEW: DISNEY’S BOARDWALK VILLAS

 For typical first-time visitors, I don’t recommend the Disney Vacation Club resorts.

-Among the Disney Vacation Club resorts, Disney’s BoardWalk Villas ranks seventh-best overall for first-time visitors.
+Among the Disney Vacation Club resorts, Disney’s BoardWalk Villas ranks eighth-best overall for first-time visitors.

 THE DISNEY VACATION CLUB RESORTS

 You can have a spectacular visit at any Walt Disney World resort.